Other Alternatives to Using Detergents & Disinfectants

 The Generation of On-site Generation:

 In the past 10 years, there has been a veritable wave of manufacturers offering devices of various sizes that can take plain water and a touch of table salt and generate electrolytic hypochlorous acid for disinfection onsite.
 Depending on the power of electric consumption, and the percentage of salt added to the water solution, their claims offer some positive and some negative aspects and value.
+Generally what is happening with this process is the 'splitting' of the water molecule into water plus radical oxygen atom plus radical hydrogen atoms.
+The hydrogen and the oxygen atoms will then each have strong, but loose ionic charges that attract molecules with opposite charges.
+Please forgive the raw analogy, but the process can best be illustrated as breaking up a thousand happy homes to create wandering ex-husbands and ex-wives each looking for new mates.
+The salt added to the water encourages some of these unattached atoms to form a new molecule with a hydrogen atom, an oxygen atom plus an atom of chlorine from the salt.
+This create Hypochlorous Acid, or HOCl, a weak and unstable aqueous solution.

 What is Good about These Devices:

 First off, let me state that those units that are most affordable and practical for homes, daycares, schools, clinics and other businesses must be so small that they can only deliver a percentage of active HOCl to create a sanitizer.
-However, what they are positively providing to the market is a focus upon the “oxidizing” class of disinfectant and moving these same type of facilities away from using off-the-shelf, RTU bottles of liquid poison – quaternaries.
-This drive down the need for and supply of the 99% water solutions being stocked, stored and shipped as was described in another post.
+However, what they are positively providing to the market is a focus upon the "oxidizing" class of disinfectant and moving these same type of facilities away from using off-the-shelf, RTU bottles of liquid poison - quaternaries.
+This drives down the need for and supply of the 99% water solutions being stocked, stored and shipped as was described in another post.

 What is Not-so-Good about These Devices:

-Synergy Americas Logo Symbol
+Synergy Americas Favicon

 Not yet registered?
 Click the button at the right to register.